Pesegato/MonkeySheet-workflow/hitbox_building.md

 Press `F`, then save the .blend file.

+To make a horizontally flipped version, press `s`,`x`, then `-1` and `Enter`, then save the .blend file.

-Put the blend file inside a jMonkeyEngine project.
+Put each blend file inside a jMonkeyEngine project.
 Right click on it and select "Convert to .j3o".

 Now run the Trianglizer (TODO).
 Enjoy!